 Aversion Therapy Cheese Dish - detail.

 Some works are made as explorations in form, or to investigate thoughts about function.
 These are ideas that I either visited briefly, or am still looking into.
 Many of these pieces are created to fit into the conceptual foundations of an exhibition.
 Some are created because I had some time to play!

 Exhibition photo's show the work in it's best "presentation habitat", however, most pieces are much happier in people's warm and welcoming homes.
 I think of galleries as temporary shelters for pots.
 Fortunately, I have been given the opportunity to show at some fantastic galleries, and I am grateful to those who have invited me, those who care for the work while it is in their guardianship, and those who celebrate the arts by opening their doors to it.

 Here are some photo's and some information on the processes that I employ to bring this work to life.

 I love teaching, and have been blessed with some terrific students.
 It would be wrong to neglect them, as they have done so much to help my work and aesthetic develop.
 Students ask great questions, and often present confounding problems to solve.
-I have included pictures from over the years of students working, firing, and generally having a great time becoming involved in the arts.
-There are also some images of the terrific works these students have produced during their various years of 'making'.

 These are some interesting, fun, and/or ridiculous projects that I have taken on, and/or continue to take on!
 I believe encouraging the arts to live beyond the walls of the studio or gallery, and I do what I can to "get the art OUT THERE".
 This sometimes means community service, teaching children, helping folks, doing workshops, or any number of other projects and activities.
 These are some of them.